RiceCell/RiceCell/README.md

 ---

 ### About Me?
 I'm a Computer Science sophomore at UP Cebu who spends most of my time building things.
-Outside of projects, you'll find me crossing off movies on my watchlist, road-tripping with Tamino adn Steve Lacy on the aux, and mastering the art of procrastination.
+Outside of projects, you'll find me crossing off movies on my watchlist, road-tripping with Tamino and Steve Lacy on the aux, and mastering the art of procrastination.
 Coding is just another language for stubbornness — a way of saying "I will make this work" until it does.
 I build things that are unfinished, imperfect, and mine, because the ones worth keeping are usually a little broken before they're good.
 Somewhere between the bugs and the breakthroughs, that's where I actually become whoever I'm building. *charot yux*

 > *"Never forget what you are, for surely the world will not.
 Make it your strength.
 Then it can never be your weakness."*
 > — *A Song of Ice and Fire*